ManeeshWije/markdown-edit/README.md

 # markdown-edit
-real time collaborative markdown editor
+A personal markdown editor that implements previewing and exporting of markdown documents